wemiibidun/random_name_generator/README.md

 # Random Name Generator
 This is a web API, built with Express and Node.js, that generates random names (first and last name).
-Vanilla JS was used for the front end to grab the information from the API
+Vanilla JS was used for the front end to grab the information from the API.

 ## Table of contents
 * [Introduction](#introduction)